sellc/2D-Grapher/README.md

 # 2D Grapher

 <h3>Overview</h3>
-A program to display points by plotting them using their (x y) coordinates.
-This program was originally a small component of a different project.
-After several projects required similar programs it was clear this needed to become a stand-alone program.
+This program displays points by plotting them using their (x y) coordinates.
+Originally the program was a small component of a different project.
+After several projects required similar programs it became clear this needed to become a stand-alone program.

 <h4>Unimplemented Functionality by Choice</h4>
 <ul>